Skip to main content Skip to navigation Skip to mobile navigation Skip to accessibility tools

 If we want to improve everyone’s health, we will have to target those factors that cause some people to experience significantly worse health.

 People’s lives are better when we plan and invest in services that support mental and physical health at the same time.
 To do this we must also prioritise addressing health inequalities.
 We also know that sharing good ways of working makes the money go further, creates the best use of staff expertise, and increases the quality of what we all provide.
 By working together, it gives us the chance to create the conditions so that children get the best start in life and everyone’s chance of living a long, healthy life improves.
 This is what integrated care systems are all about, working alongside the likes of Healthwatch and voluntary, community and social enterprise sector organisations.
-We also work with national partners at NHS England and Improvement, Public Health England and Health Education England.
+We also work with national partners at NHS England and Improvement, UK Health Security Agency and Health Education England.

 The five places that make up West Yorkshire are different.
 Each brings unique strengths and perspectives to our Partnership.
 However, they share challenges and have one common goal - to improve people’s health and wellbeing through delivering quality care and support when needed.